UjeNeTORT/rvsim/README.md

 ![first run image](img/first_run.png)

-It basically says that it started executing at some PC, prints a trace of all decoded instructions it executed and upon encountering an unknown one it stops the execution printing its PC.
+It basically says that it started executing at some PC, prints a trace of all decoded instructions it executed and upon encountering an unknown one it stops the execution and prints its PC.

 (I will rework the exiting logic soon)

-### '.bstate' ???
+### `.bstate` ???
-> Let me clarify what '.bstate' is:
+> Let me clarify what `.bstate` is:

-'.bstate' is a special file format which stores a simulator state in binary format
+`.bstate` is a file format which stores a simulator state in binary format

 It can be examined with `xxd` utility, or `hexdump`, or any other hex viewer.